wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ## Find Data Delays Caused by Data Pipeline Issues

-If your data travels through a pipeline before reaching the Wavefront Proxy or before being direct ingested to the Tanzu Observability backend, the pipeline itself may introduce delays to the ingestion process.
+If your data travels through a pipeline before reaching the Wavefront Proxy or before being direct ingested to the Wavefront service, the pipeline itself can introduce delays to the ingestion process.

-Troubleshooting & Further Investigation:
+**Troubleshooting & Further Investigation**

-One area that may provide a clue is looking at the Data Received Lag charts in the Proxy Troubleshooting section of the Wavefront Service and Proxy Data dashboard.
-This helps if the data points are timestamped at or near the source of the data.
-The underlying metric used in these charts tracks the difference between the system time of the Proxy host and the timestamp of data points.
-This difference could provide some insight into how long it takes a data point to traverse through the data pipeline and reach the Proxy.
-Every pipeline will inherently have its own latencies.
-Understanding this will help with expectations on when data should show up in charts.
-It will also help with crafting queries so that this latency is taken into account.
+Examine the **Data Received Lag** charts in the **Proxy Troubleshooting** section of the **Wavefront Service and Proxy Data** dashboard.

+These charts can help if the data points are timestamped at or near the source of the data.
+The underlying metric used in these charts tracks the difference between the system time of the proxy host and the timestamp of data points.
+This difference can provide insight into how long it takes for a data point to traverse the data pipeline and reach the proxy.

+Every pipeline inherently has its own latencies.
+Understanding the latencies helps you understand when data are expected to show up in charts.
+It can also help with crafting queries that this latency into account.

 ## Find Data Delays Caused by High Rate of New IDs

-Components of each data point are converted into IDs at the backend prior to persistence in storage.
+Components of each data point are converted into IDs at the backend (Wavefront service) before the points are stored.
 These components include metric name, source name, and the point tag key and value combination.

-Whenever a new name is detected by the backend, a new ID will need to be generated.
-This adds to the ingestion time.
-This is negligible when the rate of new IDs is relatively low.
-However, when the rate is high, this can lead to a backlog of items that need an ID.
+Each time the Wavefront service detects a new name, it generates a new ID.
+ID generation adds to the ingestion time.
+When the rate of new IDs is low, this is negligible.
+However, when you send a large amount of new data at the same time and the ID generation rate is high, a backlog of items that need an ID can result.
 This backlog results in delays in ingestion.

-Troubleshooting & Further Investigation:
+**Troubleshooting & Further Investigation**

+The **Wavefront Usage** integration includes several alertd that you can customize to be alerted when there is a high rate of new IDs.

+* A high rate of new IDs can happen when you start expanding the data you send to Wavefront.
-The Wavefront Usage integration includes several alert examples that can be used to catch when there is a high rate of new IDs.
-A high rate of new IDs could indicate a cardinality issue with your data shape.
-For instance, if a timestamp was included as a point tag, this would lead to a high number of unique point tags, inflating the cardinality of the applicable timeseries.
-This would be problematic when it comes time to query that data.
-See Tanzu Observability Data Naming Best Practices for best practices.
+* A high rate of new IDs could also indicate a **cardinality issue** with the data shape of the data you're sending to Wavefront.
+For instance, if a timestamp was included as a point tag, a high number of unique point tags results.
+This can be a problem when you send the data to Wavefront, but also causes problems later when you query the data.
+See [Tanzu Observability Data Naming Best Practices] for best practices.